akanadocs/docs-test/ag/bindings/jms_connection_over_http.md

 	![JMS/HTTP](images/jms_http_23.jpg "Chose Virtual Host and Context Path")

-9. Done.
+9. The configuration is complete.
 Grab the WSDL of this virtual service and start sending messages to the service.
 Be sure to have authentication policy or contract applied.

 <a href="#top">back to top</a>